jeking3/bdde/README.md

 2. Run `docker run --rm --privileged multiarch/qemu-user-static --reset -p yes` or run `bdde-multiarch`.

 Due to the performance decrease when running multiarch emulation, the CI script does not attempt to run asan, tsan, ubsan, or build all of boost on every platform.
+The GitHub workflow file defines which tests run on each container so you can easily identify what works and what probably does not.
 There may be missing packages for specific libraries on some packages.
 Add an issue in GitHub if you find one.
+When adding a new distribution, recommend starting with x86_64 to prove out the package list.

 ## Tag naming convention